ASC330-Group-2/ACS330-project/AMR-System/AMR-Code/README.txt

 #Folder description

-This folder stores the UML diagrams for AMR
+This folder stores the code diagrams for AMR